nexDigitalDev/kong-plugin-dev-docker/README.md

 - `deploy`: deploys a complete Kong environment over Docker.
 - `package`: packages the plugin in a temporary Kong instance.
 - `install`: update configuration files, and installs the plugin.
-    > This command induce a restart of the Kong instance
+This command induces a restart of the Kong instance
 - `clean`: removes any temporary files created during installation.
 - `fclean`: `clean` + stops and removes ***all*** the docker containers.
-    > If you are using Docker for other project, it's heavily recommended that you use namespaces to secure your running containers from this command.
+If you are using Docker for other project, it's heavily recommended that you use namespaces to secure your running containers from this command.
 - `all`: `deploy` + `package` + `install` + `clean`
 - `re`: `fclean` + `all`